How to find a hidden camera planted by your landlord, Airbnb host, or another creep

 How is someone able to spy on me?

 “Hidden cameras can be anywhere and look like almost anything,” Mesis says.
-Searching on Amazon confirms that, with wireless “nanny cams” disguised as a smoke detector, light bulb, electronic outlet, or clock radio.
+Searching on Amazon confirms that claim, with wireless “nanny cams” disguised as a smoke detector, light bulb, electronic outlet, or clock radio.
 (Other sites offer spy cams in the way of shower gel or a sonic toothbrush.)

-Plus, there are tiny cameras with a pinhole lens (as in less than 1/16th of an inch) that can be planted practically anywhere, including coffee makers, clock radios, or any other electronic gizmo (so beware of any unexpected gifts).
+Plus, tiny cameras with a pinhole lens (as in less than 1/16th of an inch) can be planted where you least expect them, including coffee makers, clock radios, or any other electronic gizmo (so beware of any unexpected gifts).

-Mesis has even found hard-wired cameras placed by landlords, which do not emit a signal and are therefore easier to escape detection (the closer your apartment is to theirs, the easier these devices will be to rig up).
+Mesis has even discovered hard-wired cameras (placed by landlords) that do not emit a signal and are therefore easier to escape detection (the closer your apartment is to theirs, the easier these devices will be to rig up).
 “All the wiring and sometimes even the body of the camera will be on the other side of your wall or ceiling, so you’d have to look mighty hard to see the pinhole lens.”

 How can I tell if I am being spied on?

-Amateurs will often make it easy for you to find a camera simply by looking for one.
-But Mesis says a true voyeur will hide the camera so well you can be staring right at it and not even see it.
+Cameras placed by amateurs are often easy to find simply by looking for one.
+But Mesis says a true voyeur will hide the camera so well that you can be staring right at it and not even see it.

 Within those spaces, he says to consider the angle of the camera.
 So as you are lying in bed, look at what is pointed down at you, which could be a ceiling fan, pendant light, or smoke detector.

-In a bathroom, exhaust fans and heating vents are the most probable areas, as is anywhere below eye level where you wouldn’t naturally bend down to look.
+Exhaust fans and heating vents are the most probable areas in a bathroom, as is anywhere below eye level where you wouldn’t naturally bend down to look.
 (For example, someone could place a DVR camera under a pedestal sink and then come back and remove it a couple of days later.)

 Of course, cameras can also be hidden wherever there is a hole for the lens to peep through.
 For a low-tech method, Mesis suggests turning off all the lights, drawing the blinds, and “painting the walls and ceiling and other surfaces with a flashlight, getting extremely close so you can detect any glint from the lens.”

-There are also lens-finding apps like Glint Finder and Hidden Camera Detector that use your smartphone’s flash to light up any lens, though you’ll want to pay attention to user reviews before going this route.
+Lens-finding apps like Glint Finder and Hidden Camera Detector use your smartphone’s flash to light up any lens, though you’ll want to pay attention to user reviews before going this route.

 Another option is a multi-bug detector from Brickhouse Security (no relation to Brick Underground), which starts at about $265 and is roughly the size and shape of a deck of cards.
-This device claims to detect wired and wireless mics, cameras, and bugs and comes with a camera detector attachment that allows you to see any devices through a special lens, thanks to its emission of high-frequency red light.
-(It’s also an on-the-go option for dressing rooms, public bathrooms, and hotel rooms.)
+This device claims to detect wired and wireless mics, cameras, and bugs and comes with a camera detector attachment that allows you to see any device through a special lens, thanks to its emission of high-frequency red light.
+(It’s also an on-the-go option for dressing rooms, public bathrooms, hotel rooms, and vacation rentals.)

-“With any of these lens finders, you have to know what you are looking for, and therein lies the problem,” says Messi.
-Plastic, mirrors, glass, and other surfaces can give off false positive results.
+“With any of these lens finders, you have to know what you are looking for, and therein lies the problem,” Mesis says.
+Plastic, mirrors, glass, and other surfaces can give off false-positive results.

 Camera finders with RF (radio frequency) detection are typically cheaper (this one is $95), though you’ll need to turn off or rule out all the other transmitting objects, including kitchen appliances and baby monitors, to hone in on any hidden camera.

-Problem is, the perpetrator could set up a seemingly legit wifi router, for example calling it 4B when you live in 2A, which wouldn’t stand out as being suspicious.
+The problem is that the perpetrator could set up a seemingly legit Wifi router—for example, calling it 4B when you live in 2A—which wouldn’t stand out as suspicious.
 Such was the case of a recent client whose ex-husband planted seven Nest cameras all over the apartment.
 “He did an excellent job of hiding them despite their size,” Mesis says.

 When to call in a pro